zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-update.md

 - [Update with relation (One to One)](#example---update-with-relation-one-to-one)
 - [Update with relation (One to Many)](#example---update-with-relation-one-to-many)

-## Example - Bulk Insert with options
+## Example - Bulk Update with options

 You can customize `BulkUpdate` operation with different options which is available using the `UseBulkOptions`.
 The options parameter let you use a lambda expression to customize the way entities are updated.